List of Hunter × Hunter characters: Kurapika

 Kurapika (クラピカ) is the sole survivor of the Kurta Clan (クルタ族, Kuruta-zoku), a race with treasured irises that turn scarlet in times of anger or emotional turmoil.
-Four years before the series, the entire Kurta clan was eradicated by a criminal group known as the Phantom Troupe, who desecrated the Kurta's bodies by stealing their scarlet eyes, thereafter selling them on the black market.
+Four years before the series, the entire Kurta clan was murdered by a criminal group known as the Phantom Troupe, who desecrated the Kurta's bodies by stealing their scarlet eyes, thereafter selling them on the black market.
 He participates in the Hunter Exam alongside Gon, Leorio and Killua in order to become a Blacklist Hunter and gain the resources to take vengeance for his people and retrieve their eyes.
 Despite his morals, Kurapika is not above adjoining himself to society's underworld — he aligns himself with the Nostrade mafia family as soon as the opportunity presents itself, and soon becomes head of Nostrade's bodyguards.
 Normally intelligent, quick-thinking and levelheaded, upon sight of a spider, the symbol of the Phantom Troupe, he becomes enraged.
 He kills Uvogin, causes Pakunoda's death, and seals Chrollo Lucilfer's Nen.
 He is later invited to join the Zodiacs as the "Rat" at Leorio's recommendation, and only accepts upon being told that Tserriednich Hui Guo Rou has the last batch of eyes that he needs to retrieve.
 This leads to his accompanying Woble Hui Guo Rou to the Dark Continent as her bodyguard.